Skip to main content

 Being financially sustainable means having:

-• The ability to have consistent services in the future
+• The ability to have consistent services into the future

 • Infrastructure, like roads, continuing to be maintained at an appropriate level